InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/Consent String Specification.md

 - `${GPP_STRING_XXXXX}` where `XXXXX` is the numeric GPP ID of the vendor receiving the string. - The applicable GPP Section ID must also be inserted, where the ${GPP_SID}macro is present.

+Vendors not registered to participate in any framework supported by the Global Privacy Platform (e.g. MSPA, TCF CA, TCF EU) may pass ${GPP_STRING} without the GPP ID.
+Vendors who are registered to participate and have a GPP ID must include it in the macro.
+When vendors that are callers–who have the option to expand on the macros–are deciding how to proceed with vendor callees not participating in a GPP supported framework (e.g. MSPA, TCF CA, TCF EU), vendors should reference each framework's policy.

+**Example when ${GPP_STRING} rather than ${GPP_STRING_XXXXX}may be used:**

+The GPP String includes one of the US States sections or the US National section, but the string creator has indicated that the transaction is not covered by the MSPA.
+Vendors who do not participate in the MSPA may request the string, but may not have a GPP ID.
+In this case, ${GPP_STRING} may be used.

+**Example when ${GPP_STRING_XXXXX}is used:**

-For example, for Vendor A with ID 123 to receive a GPP String which includes the EU TCF v2 as applicable section, an image URL must include two key-value pairs with the URL parameters and macros `gpp=${GPP_STRING_123}` and `gpp_sid=${GPP_SID}`.
+Vendor A with ID 123 to receive a GPP String which includes the EU TCF v2 as applicable section, an image URL must include two key-value pairs with the URL parameters and macros `gpp=${GPP_STRING_123}` and `gpp_sid=${GPP_SID}`.

-The resulting URL is:
+- The resulting URL is:
 `http://vendor-a.com/key1-val1&key2=val2&gpp=${GPP_STRING_123}&gpp_sid=${GPP_SID}`

-If the GPP String is:
+- If the GPP String is:
 `DBACNYA~CPXxRfAPXxRfAAfKABENB-CgAAAAAAAAAAYgAAAAAAAA~1YNN`